jeremyschulman/netcfgbu/docs/commands.md

 **login**<br/>
 The `login` command is used to determine if the `netcfgbu` is able to authenticate with the device SSH, and reports the credential username value that was used.
-This is usedful to ensure that not only is the device reachable with SSH open, but the that `netcfgbu` is configured with the correct credentials to allow a connection.
+This is useful to ensure that not only is the device reachable with SSH open, but the that `netcfgbu` is configured with the correct credentials to allow a connection.